-Ever year, hundreds of scientists and other professionals from a wide variety of disciplines attend the IAGLR Conference on Great Lakes Research.
+Ever year, hundreds of scientists and professionals from a wide variety of disciplines attend the IAGLR Conference on Great Lakes Research.

 These are the wicked smart people working hard to keep the largest fresh bodies of water in the world as clean and healthy as possible.
-They’re kinda nerdy save-the-planet superheroes, really.
+They’re save-the-planet superheroes, really.

 Darryl Finnigan, with the Ontario Ministry of Agriculture Food and Rural Affairs, was scheduled to host a 2-hour workshop on June 10, 2016, at the end of the 4-day conference.
-He asked if he could borrow a set of Feedback Frames for the day, and I was honored to oblige.
+He asked if he could borrow a set of Feedback Frames for the day, and I was honoured to oblige his request.

 The goal of the workshop: Create a prioritized list of agricultural research gaps.

 Part 1 included presentations and a panel discussion.